sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 ### Device declaration

-The device delcaraion is not really part of the LDM.
+The device declaration is not really part of the LDM.
 Nowadays there are tow methos
- - From the Device Tree (Open Firmware): https://www.kernel.org/doc/html/latest/devicetree/index.html
+ - From the **Device Tree (Open Firmware)**: https://www.kernel.org/doc/html/latest/devicetree/index.html
- - Fromm the **Advanced Confgiration and Power Interface ACPI** : https://www.kernel.org/doc/html/latest/driver-api/acpi/index.html
+ - From the **Advanced Confgiration and Power Interface ACPI** : https://www.kernel.org/doc/html/latest/driver-api/acpi/index.html

 ### Device driver